AlexHolly/godot-shell-scripts/README.md

   1.Place this script inside your cloned godot folder.

-  2.Update the git pull command.
+  2.Update your godot repo "git pull".

+  3.Run the script

 ## update-docs.sh